-Count Us In: Nova Scotia’s Action Plan in Response to the International Decade for People of African Descent, 2015-2024 outlines specific actions and priorities to help government end the many challenges facing African Nova Scotians.
-It will help government, organizations and the community work together on existing initiatives and new opportunities.
+Count Us In: Nova Scotia’s Action Plan in Response to the International Decade for People of African Descent, 2015-2024 is designed to provide government with specific actions, strategic priorities and criteria to help eliminate the many challenges facing African Nova Scotians using the three pillars identified by the United Nations:

 - to provide a framework for government to address the issues and concerns facing African Nova Scotians

-- to work towards advancing social justice and inclusion polices, eradicating racism and promoting human rights
+- to work towards advancing social justice and inclusion policies, eradicating racism and promoting human rights

 - to create partnerships and opportunities with African Nova Scotians, the community and government to address the inequalities in all facets of our society